I must tell you something in secret – I love Fernando Botero’s works. Many of his works were inspired by classic art. Or maybe...

 Exploring the History of Mexico in the Murals of The Big Three

 Although most commonly associated with the works of Diego Rivera, José Clemente Orozco, and David Alfaro Siqueiros, muralism has actually been part of Mexico’s artistic heritage since pre-Colombian times.
 In fact, we have learned that Mesoamerican civilizations adorned their palaces and temples with murals.
 They illustrated everything from historical events such as wars to religious ceremonies like human sacrifices.
 So, here is the history of Mexico as written in the murals of The Big Three.

 One surviving example of such ancient muralism is seen in the so-called Temple of Murals.
 This is located within the Mayan archeological site of Bonampak and dates back to the 8th century CE.
-Representations of Mesoamerican life by both Rivera and Orozco show the influence of this indigenous style of painting.
+Representations of Mesoamerican life by both Diego Rivera and José Clemente Orozco show the influence of this Indigenous style of painting.
 We see this, in particular, in Rivera’s The Great City of Tenochtitlan.
 This work captures the unspoiled beauty and splendor of the Aztec capital before the Spanish conquest.

 Two of Orozco’s murals commemorate the patriotic services of the revolutionary priest.
 They are Father Hidalgo and The Great Mexican Revolutionary Law and Freedom of the Slaves.
 In these works, Orozco presents Hidalgo in a social realist style.
 This shows the influence his ideas had on the country’s 20th century revolutionary movements.